FidanVural/GAN/README.md

    sudo pip3 install -r requirements.txt
 ```

+Before we start, if you want to use the datasets, you have to change sjshd parameter to True.
 ## GAN (Generative Adversarial Networks)

 GANs have two structures: the Generator and the Discriminator.
 While generator tries to create a new image (a fake image) that looks like the real one from random noise, discriminator tries to distinguish between a real image and a fake image.
 These two structures always try to fool each other.